Web Development

 Edge functions are not faster for everything.
 After moving 4 client headless-WP sites to the edge selectively, here is the routing decision we landed on.

 “Move everything to the edge” is bad advice.
 Edge runtime has cold start advantages but Node.js advantages for anything that does heavy work or talks to a database close to it.
-Here is the routing pattern we ship now for headless WordPress on Next.js + Vercel.
+Here is the routing pattern we ship now for headless WordPress on Next.js running on a Hetzner / Dokploy container.

 • Static rendering of cached pages.
-ISR-cached HTML serves from the edge with no compute.
+ISR-cached HTML serves from the CDN or reverse proxy with no compute.
 This is the default win.

 • The actual WP REST call.
 If WP is in one region, edge calls from 12 regions all hop back to it.
-Pin the API route to a Node region close to WP.
+Pin the API route to a Node container close to WP.

 • Image transforms or heavy parsing.
 Edge runtimes have stricter limits on CPU, memory, and bundle size.

 • Long-running tasks.
-Edge runtime caps timeout at 25 seconds.
+Most edge runtimes cap timeout at 25-30 seconds.
 A complex AI call or PDF generation hits that wall.

-On one client site (200k pageviews/mo), moving cached pages to the edge dropped p75 TTFB from 480ms to 60ms in Europe and Asia, with US p75 unchanged (WP is in iad1).
-The contact-form API stayed on Node because it talks to WP, Mailgun and Slack in sequence; we did not want to multiply the latency.
+On one client site (200k pageviews/mo), moving cached pages to a Cloudflare edge cache in front of our Hetzner container dropped p75 TTFB from 480ms to 60ms in Europe and Asia, with US p75 unchanged (origin is in Falkenstein).
+The contact-form API stayed on the origin because it talks to WP, Mailgun and Slack in sequence; we did not want to multiply the latency.

 If you are running headless WordPress and weighing an edge migration, our web development team has a one-week audit that maps each route to its right runtime.
 Get in touch.